vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 + the text from the show notes
 + the links from the show notes

 We iterate through the pagination and let Mechanize click every link for an episode.
 On the following detail page we will find all the information from above that we need.
-Using that scraped data, we want to populate the [frontmatter](https://middlemanapp.com/basics/frontmatter/) and “body” of markdown files for each episode.
+Using that scraped data, we want to populate the [front matter](https://middlemanapp.com/basics/frontmatter/) and “body” of markdown files for each episode.

 Below can you see a preview of how we will compose the new markdown files with the content we extracted.
 I think this will give you a good idea about the scope ahead of us.
 This represents the final step in our little script.
 Don’t worry, we will go over it in more detail.